The Summer Solstice is generally known as the longest day in the year, and conversely sees the least amount of darkness at night.

 Origins of "solstice"

 The word solstice derives from the Latin "sol" (sun) and "sistere" (to stand still).
-So solstice is the moment when the seasonal movement of the sun stops and reverses direction.
-In the case of the Summer Solstice, the days start getting shorter after today.
+So solstice is the moment when the seasonal, North-South movement of the sun stops and reverses direction.

-The nights draw in until the Winter Solstice, which falls on the shortest day on 21 December.
+The days start gradually getting shorter from today - hence the Summer Solstice is also called Midsummer - and the nights gradually draw in over the coming months until the Winter Solstice, which falls on the shortest day on 21 December.